scverse/rapids_singlecell/README.md

 ## Requirements

 To run the code in this repository you need a conda environment with rapids and scanpy installed.
-To use the full functionality of this repo please use `rapids-0.20a`, because this version comes with cupy 9.
+To use the full functionality of this repo please use `rapids-21.06`, because this version comes with cupy 9.
 You also need an Nvidia GPU.
 ```
-conda create -n rapids-0.21_sc -c rapidsai-nightly -c nvidia -c conda-forge -c bioconda \
+conda create -n rapids-0.21_sc -c rapidsai -c nvidia -c conda-forge -c bioconda \
     rapids-blazing=21.06 python=3.8 cudatoolkit=11.2 cudnn cutensor cusparselt scanpy \
     leidenalg louvain multicore-tsne python-wget
 conda activate rapids-21_sc